 - 4.13 All examinations are monitored by invigilators.
 Invigilators are paid members of staff who are hired for the role and given professional training.
 Staff and students from academic schools and institutes may not act as invigilators.
-The prescribed ratio is one invigilator to 50 students, including one senior invigilator for each venue (Academic Regulations, 3.17).
+The prescribed ratio is one invigilator to 50 students, including one senior invigilator for each venue (Academic Regulations, 3.18).
 The senior invigilator is ultimately in control of the conduct of the examination.
-QMUL's Chief Invigilator is the Deputy Academic Registrar (Academic Registry). - 4.14 An internal examiner must normally be present for the first 30 minutes of each invigilated examination to provide any clarifications needed through the senior invigilator.
-Where no internal examiner is present (including after the first 30 minutes), students must log queries on Student Report Forms, which shall be attached to their answer scripts.
+Queen Mary's Chief Invigilator is the Deputy Academic Registrar, Academic Registry. - 4.14 An internal examiner must be contactable for the entirety of each invigilated examination to provide any clarifications needed through the senior invigilator.
 Senior invigilators shall also note any queries in their reports.
 The clarification of examination questions shall be limited to the correction of misprints or typographical errors, and shall be announced to all students.
-See also Academic Regulations, 3.18-19. - 4.15 Separate invigilation arrangements may apply for examinations in the School of Medicine and Dentistry.
+See also Academic Regulations, 3.19. - 4.15 Separate invigilation arrangements may apply for examinations in the School of Medicine and Dentistry.